Rita Hayworth: Early career

 Cohn began to build up Hayworth in 1940 in features such as Music in My Heart, The Lady in Question, and Angels Over Broadway.
 That year, she was first featured in a Life magazine cover story.
 While on loan to Warner Bros., Hayworth appeared as the second female lead in The Strawberry Blonde (1941), opposite James Cagney.

 She returned in triumph to Columbia Pictures, and was cast in the musical You'll Never Get Rich (1941) opposite Fred Astaire in one of the highest-budgeted films Columbia had ever made.
 The picture was so successful, the studio produced and released another Astaire-Hayworth picture the following year, You Were Never Lovelier.
 Astaire's biographer Peter Levinson writes that the dancing combination of Astaire and Hayworth was "absolute magnetism on the screen".
-Although Astaire made 10 films with Ginger Rogers, his other main dancing partner, Hayworth's sensuality surpassed Rogers's cool technical expertise.
+Although Astaire made 10 films with Ginger Rogers, his other main dancing partner, Hayworth's sensuality surpassed Rogers' cool technical expertise.
 "Rita's youthful exuberance meshed perfectly with Fred's maturity and elegance", says Levinson.

 When Astaire was asked who his favorite dance partner was, he tried not answering the question, but later admitted it was Hayworth: "All right, I'll give you a name", he said.
 "But if you ever let it out, I'll swear I lied.
 It was Rita Hayworth."
 Astaire commented that "Rita danced with trained perfection and individuality ...
 She was better when she was 'on' than at rehearsal."
 Biographer Charlie Reinhart describes the effect she had on Astaire's style:

 In August 1941, Hayworth was featured in an iconic Life photo in which she posed in a negligee with a black lace bodice.
 Bob Landry's photo made Hayworth one of the top two pin-up girls of the World War II years; the other was Betty Grable, in a 1943 photograph.
 For two years, Hayworth's photograph was the most requested pin-up photograph in circulation.
 In 2002, the satin nightgown Hayworth wore for the photo sold for $26,888.

 In March 1942, Hayworth visited Brazil as a cultural ambassador for the Roosevelt administration's Good Neighbor policy, under the auspices of the Office of the Coordinator of Inter-American Affairs.
 During the 1940s Hayworth also contributed to the OCIAA's cultural diplomacy initiatives in support of Pan-Americanism through her broadcasts to South America on the CBS "Cadena de las Américas" radio network.

+In 1943, she was suspended without pay for nine weeks because she refused to appear in Once Upon a Time.